 The length of films for the competition is not limited.

-In terms of screenings at other festivals, and earlier awards, there are no restrictions for the submission of films.
+In terms of screenings at other festivals, and earlier awards, there are no restrictions for the submission.

 Films which have not been selected for competition may be shown in the information program of the festival.

-Films and videos can only be shown at the festival if they have English commentary and/or English dialogue, or English subtitles in their original versions.
+Films can be screened at the festival only in case if they have commentary, dialogue or subtitles in English.

 Presentation of other formats and video systems requires the authorization of the festival.